kensanata/just-halberds/Just-Halberds.md

 target area need to roll.
 If they roll less than the fire-mage, they take damage.

-## Other example special abilities from my campaign
+## What about fighters in my campaign?

 Not everybody is a spell caster.
 What sort of special abilities do they have?